poult-lab/daily-word/english_words_ learning.md

 [noun] {~ (against/for sth)} a petition against experiments on animals.

-*As of Friday, nearly 41,000 people have signed the petition exposing the student's alleged academic misconduct.*
+*As of Friday, nearly 41,000 people have signed the petition exposing the student's alleged academic misconduct.*/

+But the labor ministry said the Seoul western labor office decided to reject the petition regarding NewJeans member Hanni because she cannot be viewed as a worker under the Labor Standards Act.

 "a written document signed by a large number of people that asks sb in a position of authority to do or change sth/请愿"